(888) 552-6760 SCHEDULE AN APPOINTMENT

 Genomic testing hasn’t been performed.
 If genomic test results reveal a genetic mutation or some other alteration that can be targeted with a drug, this opens up the possibility of targeted therapy.
 This may be done as part of a clinical trial.
 If genomic testing was attempted on an insufficient amount of biopsy tissue, a liquid biopsy may be an alternative.
 If you’re a candidate, these treatments may significantly affect your quality of life and long-term prognosis; you want to know if they’re an option for you.

-You started treatment, but you aren’t happy with some aspect of your care.
+You started treatment, but you aren’t happy with some aspects of your care.
 Some patients aren’t happy with their current treatment options or with the side effects of treatment they’re experiencing.
 Others aren’t satisfied with the relationship they have with their doctor or their doctor’s staff.
 They might feel rushed during appointments or don’t feel like their questions and/or concerns are being answered.
 It’s important to have confidence in your cancer care team and your treatment options.
 In addition to seeking additional treatment options, a second opinion may be a way to investigate the possibility of transferring your care to a new care team.

 You’re seeking peace of mind.
 No matter where you are in your cancer journey, an independent confirmation of your diagnosis and treatment plan may provide peace of mind; that’s reason enough to warrant a second opinion.
 Having experts in your type of lung cancer look at your case may also result in treatment recommendations your doctor may not have previously considered.